NEP89: Universal neuroevolution potential for inorganic and organic materials across 89 elements: Methods

 {\textbf{Benchmark calculations for static properties.} Static properties were calculated with the help of the \textsc{gpumd-wizard} \cite{liu2024wizard}, \textsc{ase} \cite{Larsen2017atomic}, \textsc{calorine} \cite{Lindgren2024calorine}, \textsc{phonopy} \cite{Togo2023First-principles}, and \textsc{MatCalc} \cite{matcalc2024} packages.
 Detailed computational procedures can be found in \snautorefRange{snote:bench-formation}{snote:bench-Moduli}.
 Atomic snapshots were generated using \textsc{ovito} \cite{Stukowski2010Visualization}.\\

 {\textbf{Computational performance evaluation.}} We performed \gls{md} simulations with \num{1000} steps on a 20-element equiatomic alloy composed of Mn, Cr, Fe, Co, Ni, Cu, Ag, W, Mo, Nb, Al, Cd, Sn, Pb, Bi, Zn, Ge, Si, Sb, and Mg \cite{Cantor2004Microstructural} to evaluate the computational efficiency of different foundation models.
 The initial structure of the alloy is face-centered cubic with randomly distributed atoms and a lattice constant of \qty{3.7}{\angstrom}.
-Simulations were conducted on systems ranging from the smallest unit cell to progressively larger supercells until memory limitations were reached.\\
+The Nos{\'e}-Hoover chain thermostat \cite{Martyna1992nose} with a coupling time of 0.1 ps was used to control the temperature.
+Simulations were conducted on systems ranging from the smallest unit cell to progressively larger supercells until memory limitations were reached.
+Benchmarks were performed using GPUMD (version 4.0) \cite{xu2025mega} for NEP89, LAMMPS (version 28 Mar 2023) for MACE-MP-0, and LAMMPS (version 2 Aug 2023) \cite{Thompson2022lammps} for both CHGNet and M3GNet.\\